 Before you upgrade the VMware Identity Manager virtual appliance offline, perform these prerequisite tasks.

-For information about how to take snapshots, see the vSphere Virtual Machine Administration guide.
+- Take a snapshot of your virtual appliance to back it up.
+For information about how to take snapshots, see the vSphere documentation.

 - Log in to the Microsoft SQL Server Management Studio as a user with sysadmin privileges.